For Kitchen Confidence:

 More than anything, my desire for this blog is to give you the confidence you need to succeed in the kitchen.
 Whether you are using my recipes, or something you found off of pinterest, I want you to be able to read a recipe and understand everything that is going on and predict problems before they arise.

-To do that, I’ve taken the knowledge I’ve learned throughout my years in the Culinary industry, combined them with the information I learned with my Culinary Arts degree, and have made it all accessible here for you.
+To do that, I’ve combined my knowledge from Culinary school with years in the Culinary industry as, and have made it all accessible here for you.

 - Cooking Methods.
 While it may not seem like a lot of fun to read about cooking methods.
 Understanding them properly could help prevent a total recipe catastrophe, as well as save you time, money, resources, and dinner before something goes totally awry.